How to Simulate Data Based on The Assumptions of Logistic Regression

 About maximum likelihood estimation

-Logistic regression uses maximum likelihood estimation to estimate the coefficients in \(X\).
-See the wiki page for more details.
+Logistic regression uses maximum likelihood estimation to estimate the coefficients in

 An experiment to simulate data for logistic regression